 As we adapt to connecting with teachers, parents and learners online, we discuss the importance of avoiding cognitive overload.
-You can also find out what tips our SET members have when it comes to finding tools which are intuitive, reasonably priced, and easy to use.
+We’ll share tips from your fellow SET members on finding tools which are intuitive, reasonably priced and easy to use.

 Andrew Dowell, Head of Professional Status at ETF, has published a selection of tips and ideas to support those of you working remotely.
 This includes video conferencing, collaborative file storage, team communication, team meetings, screen recording and sharing resources.